anujshah108/instArt/configuration.md

 ## Build on iPhone

-The other option is to install on iPhone directly through USB and XCode.
+The other option is to install on iPhone directly through USB and Xcode.

-Go into XCode by clicking the rePostArt.xcodeproject in the ios folder of the repo.
+Go into Xcode by clicking the rePostArt.xcodeproject in the ios folder of the repo.

 Make sure you have a Personal Team and App Developer Account (Free is Okay).

 iPhone is unlocked and then plug in.

-Set a Personal Team for all four targets in XCode.
+Set a Personal Team for all four targets in Xcode.

 Then allow the app to load and once that is done select your phone in the upper right hand corner.